NicksterX8/Nova/README.md

-# Faketorio
+# Nova

-An in progress game with a custom game engine
+An experimental game with a custom game engine written in C++

 Components:
 - A high performance Entity Component System based on archetypes